 Action by: Action:

 DES Policy Team 1.
-Receives on-boarding request from the Office of Financial Management when a new executive agency is created.
+Receives on-boarding request from the Office of Financial Management when a new agency is created.

 2. Schedules a meeting with the new agency procurement professionals to discuss:

 The procurements that the new agency anticipates in its first year of operation (in goods, services, and IT);